Azure-Samples/contoso-chat/docs/workshop/docs/index.md

 ---

-To get started with this workshop, [make sure you have everything you need](00-Before-You-Begin/index.md) to start building.
+!!! example "To get started with this workshop, [make sure you have everything you need](00-Before-You-Begin/index.md) to start building."